ibm-cloud-docs/vmwaresolutions/services/managing-entrust-cc.md

 To manage Entrust CloudControl, access the Entrust CloudControl WebGUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the Entrust CloudControl console from the VMware vSphere® Web Client.

-## Accessing the Entrust CloudControl WebGUI from the VMware Solutions console
+## Accessing the Entrust CloudControl WebGUI in the VMware Solutions console
 {: #managing-entrust-cc-accessing-webgui}

 To log in to the WebGUI of the primary or secondary Entrust CloudControl appliance, use the WebGUI credentials that are found on the Entrust CloudControl service details page.